 Where to Stay in Kyoto First Time: 7 Best Areas

-The best areas to stay in Kyoto for first-timers are the neighborhoods of Downtown Kyoto, Gion and Southern Higashiyama, Kyoto Station, Central Kyoto, Northern Higashiyama, Arashiyama, and Kibune.
-These districts are very popular and safe for tourists that offers a wide variety of attractions and amenities.
+The best areas to stay in Kyoto for first-time tourists are Downtown Kyoto, Gion and Southern Higashiyama, Kyoto Station, and Arashiyama.
+These are central safe neighborhoods that offer plenty of accommodations and easy access to major tourist attractions.

-You can find all types of accommodation in Kyoto from budget guesthouses, traditional Japanese style inns (ryokan), B&Bs, vacation rentals, traditional townhouses (machiya) to luxury international hotels.
+Kyoto has all types of accommodation ranging from budget guesthouses, traditional Japanese style inns (ryokan), traditional townhouses (machiya), B&Bs, to luxury international hotels.

 💖 Best Area for first-timers:Downtown Kyoto